Planning with Uncertainty: Symmetries, Policy Inference, and Solution Compression: Comparison with the State of the Art

 \section{Comparison with the State of the Art}

-We preamble this section with a quick summary of previous results.
-Table~\ref{tab:summary-results} summarizes the main empirical results up to this point and we verify a gradual increase in coverage through the presented versions of AND$^*$.
-In particular, we note that the key increases have occurred in three moments: when we introduced frontier equivalence pruning, when we incorporated structural symmetries, and when we modified the evaluation function waiving its admissible nature.
-After all the changes, the ratio of \emph{unsolved} tasks was reduced by $3.6$ times, from 0.55 to 0.15, and the average number of generated policies was reduced by two orders of magnitude on the intersection of tasks solved by all versions.
-The average size of the returned solution remained mostly stable until the introduction of the compressor, when it had a substantial drop, as we have just seen in the previous section.

-In this section, we compare the best version of AND$^*$ (2-WAND$^*$ with frontier pruning, structural symmetries, deadlock detection, and solution compression) with some FOND planners from the literature.
-We choose to compare AND$^*$ with PRP \citep{muise2012improved}, FOND-SAT \citep{geffner2018compact}, and IDFSP \citep{pereira2022iterative}.
+In this section, we compare the best version of AND$^*$ (with escape equivalence pruning, structural symmetries, solution compression, and the satisficing features enabled in the previous section) with some FOND planners from the literature.
+We choose to compare AND$^*$ with PRP \citep{muise2012improved}, FOND-SAT \citep{geffner2018compact}, IDFSP \citep{pereira2022iterative}, CFOND-ASP \citep{yadav2023declarative}, and PR2 \citep{muise2024prp}.